-Lead agency Department of State Development, Manufacturing, Infrastructure and Planning FRG Functions Coordinating the economic function of recovery operations.
+Lead agency Department of State Development FRG Functions Coordinating the economic function of recovery operations.
 Monitoring and assessing the impacts on key economic assets, employment issues and capacity of local businesses to operate and develop strategies to minimise the effects on individuals and businesses.
 Facilitating business, industry and regional economic recovery and renewal.
 Provide input into industry and business recovery plans and implementation strategies in conjunction with local government, relevant state government agencies, regional economic development organisations and industry bodies.
 Facilitating financial assistance, access to funds and loans and employer subsidies and assisting with contract arrangements, where required.
 Monitoring the impacts on the affected area's economic viability and developing strategies to minimise the effects on individuals and businesses.
 Facilitating linkages with job providers and employment agencies to source labour, re-establish supply chains and undertake joint marketing activities (as required).
 Developing a strategy to maximise use of local resources during clean up and restoration activities.
 Supporting small to medium enterprise (e.g. referrals, business assistance, etc).
 Identifying options for improvement or adjustment from current business operations, where required.
-Ensuring involvement of local business and industry representatives in decision making Ensuring that the recovery plan informs broader planning and decision making activities across government agencies.
-Aligning economic reconstruction priorities with infrastructure development programs and activities (where possible) and ensuring recovery plan informs broader planning and decision making activities across government and non-government agencies.
-Ensuring Queensland's planning system support recovery operations.
+Ensuring involvement of local business and industry representatives in decision making Ensuring that the recovery plan informs broader planning and decision making activities across government and non-government agencies.
+Aligning economic reconstruction priorities with infrastructure development programs and activities (where possible) and ensuring recovery plan informs broader planning and decision making activities across government and non-government and non-government agencies.